fivetran/dbt_amplitude_source/README.md

 - At least one Fivetran Amplitude connector syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.

-### Databricks Dispatch Configuration
+### Databricks dispatch configuration
-If you are using a Databricks destination with this package you will need to add the below (or a variation of the below) dispatch configuration within your `dbt_project.yml`.
+If you are using a Databricks destination with this package, you must add the following (or a variation of the following) dispatch configuration within your `dbt_project.yml`.
 This is required in order for the package to accurately search for macros within the `dbt-labs/spark_utils` then the `dbt-labs/dbt_utils` packages respectively.
 ```yml
 dispatch:
   - macro_namespace: dbt_utils